taihangye/evolve-or-die/_posts/2021-08-04-concious-business-1.md

 > I use seven qualities to distinguish conscious from unconscious employees.
 The first three are character attributes: unconditional responsibility, essential integrity, and ontological humility.
 The next three are interpersonal skills: authentic communication, constructive negotiation, and impeccable coordination.
 The seventh quality is an enabling condition for the previous six: emotional master.

-This book is centered around these seven qualities.
+This book is centered around these seven qualities to achieve concious business.